beetrootpaul/dart-07/README.md

 during [Basic Shmup Showcase event](https://itch.io/jam/basic-shmup) organised by [Lazy Devs Academy](https://www.youtube.com/c/LazyDevs).

-You can play it on https://beetrootpaul.itch.io/dart-07 .
+You can play it on https://beetrootpaul.itch.io/dart-07 and on https://www.lexaloffle.com/bbs/?tid=49480 .

 ⚠️ Please be aware **this game is under development**.
 Mission 1 is complete and ready to play, but you enter missions 2 and 3 on your own risk 😄